GEANT/RADIUS/eduroam-as-a-Service/IdP/scripts/README.md

 New certificates are copied to the Silverbullet certificates directory and the RADIUS server is restarted.

-To add a new NRO run e.g.
+To add a new NRO run

 ```
-/opt/tls/scripts/addnro.py --nro=pl
+/opt/tls/scripts/addnro.py
 ```

 #### newcert.sh